Freenove/Freenove_Hexapod_Robot_Kit/docs/source/fnk0031/codes/tutorial/Arduino_IDE.rst

 .. image:: ../_static/imgs/Arduino_IDE/Arduino08.png
     :align: center

-:red:`Can't find the port?` You may need to install the driver.
+:combo:`bg-red font-bolder:Can't find the port?` You may need to install the driver.
 Please see folder “Drivers”.

 **This “Drivers” folder is in the folder that contains this PDF tutorial.**

 Find **"Arduino Mega or Mega 2560"** in the BOARDS list on the left and click to select it.
-Then click “OK”.
+Then click **“OK”**.

 .. image:: ../_static/imgs/Arduino_IDE/Arduino09.png
     :align: center

-Click the "Verify" button.
+Click the **"Verify"** button.

 .. image:: ../_static/imgs/Arduino_IDE/Arduino10.png
     :align: center